FixelAlgorithmsTeam/fixel/_posts/2020-04-05-fixel-zoneselector-2-user-guide.md

 	*	Auto Tone.
 		When set to `ON` the plug in optimizes the Luminosity Mask to take advantage of the whole dynamic range.
 	*	Contrast Level.
 		Controls the roll off of the Luminosity Mask.
-Higher value means more focused mask with shaper transitions between selected zones to excluded zones in the tonal range.
+Higher value means more focused mask with sharper transitions between selected zones to excluded zones in the tonal range.
  *	User Adjustable Presets.
 	6 presets to cover 99% of the use cases for Luminosity Mask.
 The middle button is user configurable.
 Setting it by a long click (*Click & Hold*) which freezes the current settings into a preset.
  *	Panel State Elements - *Composite*, *Mask* and *Reset*.
 	The `Composite` mode displays the current output of the masking procedure.
 The `Mask` mode displays the Luminosity Mask.
-The `Reset` button resets, on click, teh state of the panel to its default.
+The `Reset` button resets, on click, the state of the panel to its default.
  *	Home Page, Settings, User Guide and About Screen Link Buttons.
 	Home Page opens a browser with the Fixel Website, Settings opens the Settings Window (See below) of the Plug In, User Guide open a web browser with this address and the About icon opens a window with the version string of the Plug In.